| |

 Modern Art, Japan and the National Museum of Science

 and Technology, Stockholm.
-One of her video works have
+One of her video works "Boop-Oop-A-Doop" has

 been included on DVD "Personas and Personalities"